 Given all of these proposed changes and updates to the IPD's various policies, the DOJ recommended the development of comprehensive training programs for new and current officers as well as community outreach initiatives to improve the Police Department's relationship with the Inglewood community.

 The technical assistance letter requested a written response from the IPD within 30 days.
-There has been no additional information in this investigation, nor has a complaint been filed.Marcy Blattner - 04/05/2015
+There has been no additional information in this investigation, including evidence of adopted reforms, nor has a complaint been filed.Marcy Blattner - 04/05/2015